Ola Larsmo

 Ola Larsmo was born in 1957 in Sundbyberg and has lived in Västervik for ten years.
 He studied at Uppsala University, mainly in North Germanic languages, literature, theology and history.

+Career

 Larsmo was editor of BLM from 1984 to 1990, and now works as writer and freelance critic, mainly for Dagens Nyheter.
 He was a member of the board at Författarförbundet ("Authors association") until May 2003.
 As of 2011, he has been living in Uppsala.

+Honors and awards

 In 2008 he was awarded the Bjørnson Prize.

+Larsmo was appointed to the Moa Martinson visiting professorship at Linköping University for the academic year 2023–2024, specialising in the contribution of the historic novel to research, and historical falsification, historical distortion, and the role of the scholar.